 If your reason for selling your home is to increase available living space, consider waterproofing and finishing the basement as an alternative to selling.
 A finished basement is a cost-effective way to obtain additional, usable square footage in your existing home.
 Finished basements have become popular in the last 20 years, and the Home Improvement Research Institute has estimated that upwards of one million homeowners finish or remodel their basements each year.
 Additionally, Money Magazine has reported that building an addition can run as high as $150-$200 per square foot, whereas a basement finishing project should run only about $30-$75 per foot in most cases.
 An investment of 12-15% of the price of the house increases the livable space by one third to one half and is a smart investment.
 Even in the currently poor housing market, the national average return on investment of basement finishing is approximately 75% of the cost of installation.
 The final result is this: a beautiful, quiet, and naturally private new living space without the expense and hassle of moving.

 About Basement Systems, Inc.

 Basement Systems, Inc. provides a full line of innovative basement drainage products, sump pumps, and basement dehumidifiers.
-Each contractor in the Basement Systems network is certified and in excellent standing with the Better Business Bureau.
+Basement Systems matches homeowners, realtors, and property managers with the local Basement Systems contractor in their city for a free, no-obligation basement waterproofing estimate.
 The company's Total Basement Finishing products are inorganic, mold-resistant and designed for basement living.
-Basement Systems will match you with a local Basement Systems contractor in your city who can provide a free, no-obligation basement waterproofing estimate.
 Visit its partner site, Total Basement Finishing, for a basement remodeling estimate.